 I send an email to the owner of any game that has not been updated in the last 100 days.
 That email has a link allowing the game owner to refresh the game for another 100 days; it also has links to login and edit the game information.
 The game owner has 21 days from the first email to either refresh his game or edit the game information or the game will be deleted from the map.
 I send 2 more emails during the 21 day period as additional reminders.
 In short: you can be sure that all the information on the map is current within 121 days (approximately 4 months).

 Send me an email and I will take a look.

 Sweet!
 Please check out the sponsorship page to become a sponsor of the site.

 Send me an email at firstname.lastname@example.org.

 Login here to manage your game.
-You will need your game ID that I sent to your email when you registered.
+You will need the game ID that was sent to your email address when you registered your game.

 If you forgot your game ID you can search for it here.

 Follow the same process you used to create your first game for the other games you would like to add.
 Each game has its own login and password; you can use the same email address for multiple games.

 The easiest way to change ownership of a game is to give the password of the game to the new owner.
 Once that person is logged in to the game he can change his email address to be the one associated with the game.

 Security note: If you decide to give someone else the password to your game be sure it is not a password you use anywhere else! ie: the password to your email account or online banking